jboss-developer/jboss-eap-quickstarts/logging/README.md

         For Linux:  EAP_HOME/bin/standalone.sh
         For Windows:  EAP_HOME\bin\standalone.bat
 3. Review the `configure-logging.cli` file in the root of this quickstart directory.
 This script configures the logging subsytem in the server configuration file.
-It configures the periodic rotating file handlers corresponding to those added to the logging properties file, configures the async handlers, creates the logger for our quickstart class and sets the level to TRACE, and assigns the async handlers for our quickstart class.
+It configures the periodic rotating file handlers and the async handlers, creates the logger for our quickstart class and sets the level to TRACE, and assigns the async handlers for our quickstart class.

 4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server: